All-in-One Platform vs 6 Subscriptions: The Real Cost

 Is an all-in-one platform actually cheaper than six subscriptions?

-So before you decide, do the one thing most businesses never do: add the whole thing up properly.
+So before you decide, do the one thing most owners never do: add the whole thing up properly.

 What actually goes into a six-tool stack cost?

-Most service businesses grossly undercount their stack because they only count the monthly sticker prices.
-Here's what a real total includes.
+Most service businesses undercount their stack because they only tally the monthly sticker prices.
+A real total has five parts, and only the first shows up on an invoice.

 1. The subscriptions you can see.
-Booking, email/SMS marketing, a website or funnel builder, payments, reviews, and a phone or call tool is a very typical six.
-Line them up and add the monthly cost — but that's only line one.
+Booking, email and SMS marketing, a website or funnel builder, payments, reviews, and a phone or call tool is a very typical six.
+Line them up and add the monthly cost.
+That's line one, and only line one.

-2. The licences you're paying for and not using.
-This is the big one.
+2. The licences you pay for and don't use.
 Across the industry, around 49% of SaaS licences go unused, and separate research puts the figure at 53% of SaaS applications underutilised or unused.
-Gartner estimates that 30% of SaaS spend is "toxic" — money going to licences and features nobody touches.
-When you buy six tools, you almost always over-buy on at least a couple of them.
+Gartner reckons 30% of SaaS spend is "toxic" — money going to features nobody touches.
+Buy six tools and you'll over-buy on at least a couple of them.

-3. The features you're paying for twice.
-Duplication is baked into a multi-tool stack.
-Companies average 7.6 duplicate subscriptions — overlapping tools that each do a slice of the same job.
-Your booking tool sends reminders; so does your marketing tool.
-Your forms tool captures leads; so does your website builder.
-You pay for the same capability in three places.
+3. The features you pay for twice.
+Companies average 7.6 duplicate subscriptions, overlapping tools that each do a slice of the same job.
+Your booking app sends reminders; so does your marketing tool.
+Your form builder catches leads; so does your website.
+Same job, three bills.
+Stack enough of these and you're paying for a dozen tools that quietly overlap.

 4. The time tax.
-This is the cost that never appears on an invoice, and it's brutal.
-A Harvard Business Review study found workers toggle between apps around 1,200 times a day, losing roughly 9% of their annual work time just reorienting after each switch.
-A separate survey found workers lose an average of 51 minutes per week to "tool fatigue" — over 44 hours a year.
-For a small team, that's real money in wasted wages, plus the leads and bookings that fall through the cracks between disconnected apps.
+This one never lands on an invoice, and it's the worst of the lot.
+A Harvard Business Review study found workers toggle between apps around 1,200 times a day, losing roughly 9% of their annual work time just reorienting after each jump.
+A separate survey put the loss at 51 minutes per week to "tool fatigue" — over 44 hours a year.
+Picture a physio clinic's receptionist: 44 hours is a full working week she burns re-finding her place between the diary, the SMS tool and the payment screen.
+A week you pay wages for and book nothing from.

-5. The integration and admin glue.
-Every tool that doesn't talk to the next one needs a human — or a paid connector — to move data across.
-That's onboarding time, monthly connector fees, and the ongoing tax of things breaking when one app updates.
+5. The integration glue.
+Every tool that won't talk to the next one needs a human, or a paid connector, to shift data across.
+That's setup time, monthly connector fees, and the tax of things breaking the day one app updates.

 Add all five and the "cheap" stack usually isn't.
 For a typical Australian service business, the replaced tool stack works out at around $18,000 a year once you total it honestly.